 Seahawks' C.J.
 Prosise: Inactive Sunday

-Prosise is inactive for Sunday's game against the Rams, Gregg Bell of The Tacoma News Tribune reports.
+Prosise (coach's decision) is listed as inactive for Sunday's game against the Raiders.

-The 2016 third-rounder has logged three catches for 22 yards in three games to date, but has yet to record a carry in that span.
-He's clearly off the fantasy radar for now.
+Prosise is a healthy scratch for a second consecutive week as the trio of Chris Carson, Mike Davis and Rashaad Penny split work out of the Seahawks' backfield.
+Prosise has yet to log a single carry in three appearances this season.

 More News